These Home Office Essentials Will Equip You for Your Work-From-Home Job

-“A $15 IKEA bed-tray is my go-to for working from the cozy comfort of my couch,” Burton said.
+“A $15 IKEA bed-tray is my go-to for working from the cozy comfort of my couch,” Brenneman said.

-If there is one area to splurge on when working from home, it’s the office chair.
+If there is one home office essential to splurge on, it’s the office chair.
 Being uncomfortable is really distracting, and bad posture leads to a host of other long-term issues.
 Creature comforts are important when it comes to sitting for hours at a time.

 “One of the most important items for me personally is a comfortable and posture-support chair,” said Nicholas Kinports, a remote business development executive.

 His go-to chair is from Aeron.
 The model he suggested will cost you up to $500, but Kinports said it’s worth every penny.

 For a more budget-friendly option, try the Alera Elusion Series Mesh Chair.
 According to ReviewGeek, it’s the best chair if you’re trying not to sell an arm and a leg to support your back.

 “It’s the little things that can cause distractions and discomfort,” Kinports said.
 “Make sure you invest in exactly what you need to achieve your best focus everyday.”